ray-project/ray/doc/source/data/faq.rst

 What should I use Ray Datasets for?
 ===================================

+Ray Datasets is the standard way to load, process, and exchange data in Ray libraries and applications, with a particular emphasis on ease-of-use, performance, and scalability in both data size and cluster size.
+Within that, Datasets is designed for two core uses cases:

+* **ML (training) ingest:** Loading, preprocessing, and ingesting data into one or more (possibly distributed) model trainers.
+* **batch inference:** Loading, preprocessing, and performing parallel batch inference on data.

-Ray Datasets is designed for two core uses cases: **ML (training) ingest** and **batch inference**.
-Specifically, we have designed the APIs, data model, execution model, and integrations with these use cases in mind, and have captured these use cases in large-scale nightly tests to ensure that we're hitting our performance and efficiency marks for these use cases.
+We have designed the Datasets APIs, data model, execution model, and integrations with these use cases in mind, and have captured these use cases in large-scale nightly tests to ensure that we're hitting our scalability, performance, and efficiency marks for these use cases.

 See our :ref:`ML preprocessing docs <datasets-ml-preprocessing>` for more information on this positioning.